andrewjdyck/ajd.blogdown/content/project/CanadianFootballR.md

 ---
 title: "Canadian Football Stats for R"
 description: "An R package for the official CFL statistics API"
-repo: "https://github.com/andrewjdyck/CanadianFootball" # delete this line if you want blog-like posts for projects
+repo: "CanadianFootball" # delete this line if you want blog-like posts for projects
-tags: ["R", "opendata", "statistics"]
+tags: ["R", "opendata", "statistics", "CFL", "football"]
 weight: 2
 draft: false
 ---